-- A bidder wishing to withdraw a bid/proposal prior to the deadline may do so by preparing a formal written request on company letterhead.
+A bidder wishing to withdraw a bid/proposal prior to the deadline may do so by preparing a formal written request on company letterhead.
 Such letter must be delivered to the Purchasing Department prior to the published deadline.
-The person who signs the letter must be the same person who signs the proposal. - After the Town is fully satisfied that a request to withdraw a bid/proposal before the published deadline is valid, the bid/proposal will be returned to the bidder.
+The person who signs the letter must be of the same or higher authority of the person who signed the proposal. <a href="https://doi.org/10/2002/11/2002-0

+After the Town is fully satisfied that a request to withdraw a bid/proposal before the published deadline is valid, the bid/proposal will be returned to the bidder.
 The bidder may then withdraw completely from the bidding process, or may modify the bid/proposal and resubmit before the deadline.